C. S. Lewis: Childhood

 Clive Staples Lewis was born in Belfast in Ulster, Ireland (before partition), on 29 November 1898.
 His father was Albert James Lewis (1863–1929), a solicitor whose father Richard Lewis had come to Ireland from Wales during the mid-19th century.
 Lewis's mother was Florence Augusta Lewis Hamilton (1862–1908), known as Flora, the daughter of Thomas Hamilton, a Church of Ireland priest, and the great-granddaughter of both Bishop Hugh Hamilton and John Staples.
 She was the first female mathematics graduate to study at Queen's College Belfast.
 Lewis had an elder brother, Warren Hamilton Lewis (known as "Warnie").
 He was baptized on 29 January 1899 by his maternal grandfather in St Mark's Church, Dundela.

 When his dog Jacksie was fatally struck by a horse-drawn carriage, the four-year-old Lewis adopted the name Jacksie.
 At first, he would answer to no other name, but later accepted Jack, the name by which he was known to friends and family for the rest of his life.
 When he was seven, his family moved into "Little Lea", the family home of his childhood, in the Strandtown area of East Belfast.

 As a boy, Lewis was fascinated with anthropomorphic animals; he fell in love with Beatrix Potter's stories and often wrote and illustrated his own animal tales.
-Along with his brother Warnie, he created the world of Boxen, a fantasy land inhabited and run by animals.
+Along with his brother Warnie, he created the world of Boxen, a fantasy world inhabited and run by animals.
 Lewis loved to read from an early age.
 His father's house was filled with books; he later wrote that finding something to read was as easy as walking into a field and "finding a new blade of grass".

 The New House is almost a major character in my story.